gkmngrgn/hugo-alageek-theme/README.md

 - `icon_back.html` has been renamed `icon_prev.html`.
 - `header_extra.html` has been renamed `head_extra.html`.
 - HEAD tags have been moved to `head.html`.
+- All script lines have been moved to `footer_extra.html`.
+- `highlight.css` has been removed and a new partial template `style_highlight.html` has been created.

 ### V2.0.0: NEW MARKDOWN PARSERS